Falcon Feats

 Ruby Avila ’19: Fordham Women’s Track and Field

-Avila was part of the Fordham women’s indoor track 4x400 relay team that broke a school record (3:46.56) during the ECAC Championship in 2022.
-She set three career-best times in 2022 as well.
-In the outdoor track 400m Avila ran a 1:01.66, a 3:03.42 in the 800m and went 15’11” in the long jump.
-She was named to the Atlantic 10 Commissioner’s Honor Roll.
+Avila was part of the Fordham women's indoor track 4x400 relay team that broke a school record (3:46.56) during the 2021-22 ECAC Championship.
+She set four career-best times in 2022 as well.
+She was named to the Atlantic 10 Commissioner's Honor Roll all four years of her college career.